 \subsubsection{Dominant vs. Non-dominant Hands}

 We analyzed the effect of using dominant versus non-dominant hands.

-For the \textbf{face-touching detection} task, participants using their dominant hand achieved notably higher accuracy (96.7\%) than those using their non-dominant hand (89.5\%) when classifying eight categories.
+For the \textbf{face-touching detection} task, participants using their dominant hand achieved higher accuracy (96.7\%) than those using non-dominant hand (89.5\%).
 This discrepancy likely arises because non-dominant hand movements were less consistent with training data, reflecting limited dexterity in replicating subtle face-touching gestures.
-Nevertheless, all non-dominant results still exceeded 89\%, confirming that {\name} remains reliable even in this setting.
+Nevertheless, all non-dominant results still exceeded 89\%, confirming that {\name} remains reliable in this setting.

-For the \textbf{body-scratch detection} task, we designed a mirrored protocol to accommodate regions that cannot be scratched symmetrically (e.g., scratching the left arm with the left hand).
+For \textbf{body-scratch detection}, we designed a mirrored protocol to accommodate regions that cannot be scratched symmetrically (e.g., scratching the left arm with the left hand).
 Here, the impact of hand dominance was less pronounced: both dominant and non-dominant hand conditions maintained accuracy above 94\%.
-This suggests that habitual scratching behaviors are less constrained by hand dexterity than face-touching, making {\name} broadly effective regardless of hand dominance.